simonjupp/importing-lifesci-data-into-neo4j/README.md

 You can also run this guide in your own Neo4j database, please make sure you have installed the latest set of APOC stored procedures (https://github.com/neo4j-contrib/neo4j-apoc-procedures) before you start.

+The source for the guide is available [here](life-science-import.adoc).